-"The Work is Worth Doing"
+"The work is worth doing"

-Sean Mealin and his guide dog Simba are currently doing graduate research with Dr. David Roberts.
+Sean Mealin and Simba are currently doing graduate research with Dr. David Roberts.
 Sean tells us:

 When I received Simba I was between my undergrad and my graduate and at that point I didn't know I was going to be working with dogs as a research topic.
 I actually was interested in a very different area.
 Dr. Roberts taught a game class - he's one of the gaming professors - and I thought he was interesting so I kept in touch with him and he found out I was going to get a guide dog.
 He said, "Oh, I do research with dogs.
 I'd love to hear your experiences going through guide dog schools since I've never seen that before," so I said "Sure!"